 6. Where are you likely to work after you graduate and what will you earn?

-The average graduate starting salary edged upwards in 2018, increasing by 2.9% from £21,776 to £22,399, according to the What do graduates do? report.
-This may be because the number of graduates emerging from UK universities has fallen slightly over the last few years, which means that employers are competing for a smaller pool of talent.
-The average graduate starting salary in the ISE report was higher, at £28,250, as you might expect given that ISE members include many big graduate recruiters that tend to pay higher salaries.
+The average graduate starting salary is around £22,400, according to data from the Higher Education Statistics Agency.
+The average graduate starting salary in the ISE report was higher, at £29,000, as you might expect given that ISE members include many big graduate recruiters that tend to pay higher salaries.

 Your starting salary will vary considerably depending on what you do.
 Our advice on what you could earn in different careers identifies the sectors with the highest starting pay.

 Unsurprisingly, London is the UK’s biggest hotspot for graduate recruitment.
-According to What do graduates do? the main locations of employment for 2017 graduates outside London were Birmingham, Glasgow, Hertfordshire, Kent, Leeds, Manchester and Surrey.
 You can find out more about the proportion of graduate jobs based outside London from our advice on where in the UK you are most likely to get a graduate job.